andreas-wagner-dev/object-oriented-learning-journey/blog/002_the_mechanics_of_good_object.md

 ## 1. The Problem: State vs. Identity

+The fundamental problem in conventional object-oriented programming is the mixing of identity and state.
+The identity of an object is its uniqueness (e.g., its memory address or its unique ID).
+The state is the values of its internal fields.
+When we make an object mutable, we allow the internal state to change while the object's identity remains constant.
+This leads to confusion and potentially inconsistent behavior, as the "essence" of the object changes without a new object being created.

 * A typical object consists of identity, state, and behavior.
 * An object is mutable if its internal encapsulated information (the state) can be changed after creation.